Canon 2000D vs Leica M10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 2000D and Leica M10 (Typ 3656) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 2000D and the M10 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the M10 are recent models that are part of the current product line-up.
 The M10 replaced the earlier Leica M Typ 262, while the 2000D followed on from the Canon 1300D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon 2000D better than the Leica M10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.